Bill Booth (footballer): Playing career

 Booth played for Hove Penguins and Brighton & Hove Albion, before joining First Division club Wolverhampton Wanderers.
-He was unable to break into their first team at Molineux and moved to Port Vale in the Third Division South in February 1939.
+He was unable to break into their first-team at Molineux and moved to Port Vale in the Third Division South in February 1939.

 After ten consecutive games for the "Valiants" in 1938–39, he was given a free transfer to league rivals Cardiff City.
 He later guested for Birmingham City and Leeds United during the war, before moving permanently back to Brighton & Hove Albion after the war.
-Don Welsh's "Seagulls" finished bottom of the Third Division South in 1947–48 and had to apply for re-election, before rising to sixth place in 1948–49.
-He then moved into non-league football with newly founded Southern League club Hastings United.
+Don Welsh's "Seagulls" finished bottom of the Third Division South in 1947–48 and had to apply for re-election before rising to sixth place in 1948–49.
+He then moved into non-League football with the newly founded Southern League club Hastings United.

 Management career

-Booth manageed for Eastbourne from 1966 to 1968, and again in the Athenian League between 1971 and 1972.
+Booth managed Eastbourne from 1966 to 1968 and again in the Athenian League between 1971 and 1972.